jprendi/diff_Tags/README.md

 After all of this ran, you will have many output files that are now to be analyzed through the DQM HLT sourceclient.

 ## Physics performance via DQM client
 Now that we have all the output files, we can process them with `hlt_dqm_sourceclient-live_cfg.py`.
-But unfortunately if we just run it like this, it will not actually run the with the new tag but resort back to HLT decisions and the HLT tag.
+But unfortunately if we just run it like this, it will not actually run the with the new prompt tag but resort back to HLT decisions and the HLT tag.
 So we need to change the code in two places:
 1. `DQM/Integration/python/clients/hlt_dqm_sourceclient-live_cfg.py`
 2. `DQM/Integration/python/config/FrontierCondition_GT_cfi.py`